thatcherfreeman/utility-dctls/README.md

+## Exposure Chart DCTL
+Creates a middle gray exposure chart, a linear ramp, and several gray exposure chips that are an integer number of stops above and below middle gray.
+This is intended to be used in a linear gamma timeline.

+### DCTL Parameters
+**Number of Steps**: Specifies the number of exposure chips to be displayed in the chart.
+One of the ones in the middle will share its value with middle gray, and each chip to the right will have a code value double of the previous chip.

+**Middle Gray Value**: Specifies the desired value of middle gray, which is 18% by default.
+This controls the brightness of the large chip in the middle too.

 ## Halation DCTL
 DCTL that physically emulates film halation, intended for ACES Linear AP0 images.
+This is intended to be used in a linear gamma timeline.

 ### How Halation works
 Light passes through three layers of film emulsion and various color filters, ultimately with the bottom channel being Red.
 Light then passes through the film base and reflects off the back of the film, and this red light then re-exposes the channels in reverse order (red, then green, then blue).